Geometry and Dynamics of the Solar System

 (figure 2)

 In its perfect geometric form, a mirroring of the three fundamental aspects always results in the development of 1 to 4, geometrically from one triangle to four triangles, whereby the binding of the three aspects is always preserved, both in the triangular and linear fashion.
 The basic principle of 4 is expressed by the four cardinal points of the Universe, usually referred to as the four wind directions, which are fixed and never change, proving their coordinating function.
-So the next step in this development would be the mirroring of each of the four triangles, resulting in sixteen triangles (figure 3).
+Not only that, the triangles in figure 2, when folded, form a tetrahedron, the minimal stable 3D polyhedron at the core of every sphere, as we will see later on with the definition of GM.
+The next step in this geometric development is the mirroring of each of the four triangles, resulting in sixteen (4x4) triangles (figure 3).

 (figure 3)